nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 the array will be shown to the user by Ui class via the OutputStream.

 Moreover, DayStructure, WeekStructure and MonthStructure extends the DisplayDateStructure.
-DayStructure generate content in tableformat while the other two class will generate a different size of the 2-D array mentioned in the previous paragraph due the difference in number of days displayed.
+DayStructure generate content in table format while the other two class will generate a different size of the 2-D array mentioned in the previous paragraph due the difference in number of days displayed.